As Syrians flee Homs, sectarian faultlines deepen

 "My relationship with my wife is good, but for the sake of my kids it would have been better if I'd married an Alawite."

-Residents say neighborhoods lying on the border between Sunnis and Alawite areas are almost ghost towns.
+Residents say neighbourhoods lying on the border between Sunnis and Alawite areas are almost ghost towns.

 Christians are also fleeing Homs, which has been at the heart of the uprising and hard hit by a security force crackdown.
 At least a third of more than 5,000 people killed in Syria have died in the city and its surrounding province.